Aside from the loss of revenue...

 Why is it so uncomfortable for therapists now?

-- It requires us to shift what we believe about ourselves.
+- It requires us to shift what we believe our professional role is in this world.

-- It requires us to shift what we believe is possible for ourselves.
+- It requires us to shift what we believe is possible for ourselves, if we cannot perform our 'job'.

 - It requires us to shift who we be!